typelevel/squants/README.md

 NOTE - It is important to use the `to` method for extracting the numeric value, as this ensures you will be getting the numeric value for the desired unit.
-`Quantity.value` should not accessed directly.
+`Quantity.value` should not be accessed directly.
 To prevent improper usage, direct access to the `Quantity.value` field may be deprecated in a future version.

 Creating strings formatted in the desired unit: